 This Overview includes state laws and regulations that directly address mold in existing school facilities, though it does not necessarily provide an exhaustive listing of such policies.
 The Overview does not include measures that address mold in school design/construction, or that address mold in schools indirectly through provisions that are applicable to all facilities - e.g., state laws that require certification of mold professionals.
-Nor does this Overview include policies that address moisture and dampness without explicitly addressing mold as well, though such policies can play an important role in addressing the underlying causes of a mold problem.
+For the most part, the Overview does not include policies that address moisture and dampness without explicitly addressing mold, though such policies can play an important role in addressing the underlying causes of a mold problem.
 State agency guidance documents and other materials are not included in the absence of a related law or regulation addressing mold directly.